 Also of interest is that Sellersburg has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Sellersburg is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and African languages.